-Foods with whole grains contain fiber, but be sure to look at the ingredients before purchasing breads and make sure the first ingredient says “whole.”
+Foods with whole grains contain fiber, but be sure to look at the ingredients before purchasing loaves of bread and make sure the first ingredient says “whole.”

 Yogurt is filled to the brim with live cultures and healthy bacteria which help with healthy bowel movements and is one of the great foods that cure constipation.

 Not only are these 25 foods that cure constipation, but they’re also healthy foods to eat in general.
 Try replacing some of your child’s or loved one’s snacks with some of these foods to try to prevent constipation.
 At Special Strong, we believe that nutrition is equally important to improving health as getting enough exercise.
 To take your child’s health to the next level, sign them up for private training sessions or local boot camps at Special Strong.